AdaptiveScale/lxdui/README.md

 AdaptiveScale, Inc.
 [http://www.adaptivescale.com](http://www.adaptivescale.com)

-# COPYRIGHT
+# LICENSE
 Copyright © 2017 AdaptiveScale, Inc.

-# LICENSE

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at